HIV Risk Calculator & Complete Exposure Guide (2026)

 3) Condoms and what happened to them

-Condoms are one of the most reliable “downward multipliers” when used correctly and they stay intact.
-The detail that matters is not intention, it is execution.
+Condoms are one of the most reliable downward modifiers when used correctly and they stay intact.
+The detail that matters is not intention, it is what actually happened.

 - If it stayed on and did not break or slip, the estimate drops substantially.